 “My uncle, of course, knew people in martial arts, so I quickly found a good group of guys to train with.”

-His career got off to a fast start.
-After years of rigorous training under his uncle, Abbasov quickly learned to combine his striking and wrestling skills with fluidity, which hinted at a bright future.
+After years of rigorous training under his uncle, Abbasov quickly learned to combine his striking and grappling skills with fluidity, which hinted at a bright future.

-At the age of 18, the Kyrgyz martial artist got his first mixed martial arts victory after only two months of cross-training.
+At the age of 18, the Kyrgyz athlete got his first mixed martial arts victory despite only having two months of cross-training under his belt.
 The thrill and adrenaline rush grabbed him immediately.

-He was successful – winning 18 bouts, with nine coming by way of knockout and three by submission.
+“Brazen” won 18 matches, with nine coming by way of knockout and three by submission.

-He also has someone in the back of his mind who will keep him focused and determined, no matter how tough things get.
+That person is always in the back of his mind, and she keeps him focused and determined regardless of how tough things ever get.

 “I fight for my mother.
-My motivation to train and to fight has always been to help her,” Abbasov says.
+My motivation to train and to fight has always been to help her,” Abbasov states.